 Germany lies in the heart of Europe, bordered by Switzerland and Austria to the south; France, Luxembourg, Belgium, and the Netherlands to the west; Denmark to the north; and Poland and the Czech Republic to the east.
-The country encompasses 356,216 sq. km (137,535 sq. miles) and has a population of about 80 million.
+The country encompasses 356,216 sq. km (137,535 sq. miles).

 Berlin & Potsdam

-Berlin has once again taken its place as Germany's capital and cultural center.
+Berlin is Germany's capital and cultural center.
 It beckons visitors with glorious museums, wonderful cultural offerings, and cutting-edge nightlife.
 Southwest of Berlin is Potsdam, with its famous palace and elegant gardens and parks, set in an idyllic landscape along the Havel River.

-Long a tourist mecca for workers from the Eastern Bloc countries, Thuringia, with its untouched villages, churches, and medieval fortress ruins, is now being discovered by westerners.
-If your idea of East Germany is grim industrial cities and cheap housing projects, be prepared for a surprise.
+Thuringia, with its untouched villages, churches, and medieval fortress ruins, has long been popular with tourists.
 Here you can still see the small towns once known to Luther, Bach, and Wagner.
 The region's densely forested mountains are prime hiking country.
 The cultural center, with many attractions, is the city of Weimar, once the bastion of such greats as Walter Gropius, Mies van der Rohe, Liszt, Goethe, and Schiller.

 Saxony: Leipzig & Dresden